Jameon Lewis: Junior season (2013)

 Lewis had a breakout year in 2013.
 In a 62–7 win over Troy, he recorded a passing, rushing, and receiving touchdown.
 He had his first 100-yard receiving game in 59-26 loss to LSU, and also recorded touchdown passes in games against Kentucky (a game in which he repeated the feat of throwing, catching, and running in a touchdown) and Texas A&M.

 In the 2013 Liberty Bowl against Rice, Lewis set a school single-game record with 220 receiving yards, bringing his season total to 923, the fourth-most single-season yards by a receiver in school history.

 Senior season (2014)

 Lewis threw his fourth career pass (also his fourth career touchdown pass) against South Alabama.
 He missed several games during the season with a leg injury but caught enough passes to rank 8th on the Bulldogs' career leaderboards in receptions and 10th in yards at the time.

 Statistics

 Professional career

 Lewis was signed to the Toronto Argonauts practice squad in October 2016.
 He was re-signed by the team in December.
-The Argos had made a lot of changes in their front office the following year, and Lewis was waived after mini camp.
+Lewis was waived after mini-camp in 2017.

 On March 22, 2018, Lewis was assigned to the Albany Empire.
 On April 7, 2018, he was placed on reassignment.